-Cash on Delivery (COD) or Payment on Delivery (POD) is one of those things that looks simple—until you're the one chasing unpaid deliveries.
+Cash on Delivery (COD) or Payment on Delivery (POD) has been and still is one of the go-to payment option for millions of people buying things online.

-It’s been the go-to option for millions of people buying things online.
 You place an order, a rider or delivery personnel shows up, you hand them cash or pay by other means, and that’s it.
 Just “see the goods, pay on the spot.”

 What is Cash on Delivery?